 The Bible can help us with peer pressure at any age.
 Watch this short vlog then listen to the full podcast of the same name for more.

 ...Unless one is “born again.”
 This phrase carries great meaning no matter what Christian denomination you come from.
 The meaning of the phrase certainly changes depending upon your particular belief system, but the power of the phase remains intact.
 To be “born again” in all cases implies one of the most significant spiritual changes any person can ever experience.
 So when does being “born again” happen and what does it really mean?
 Does this spiritual change happen when one is baptized as an infant or when one commits their life to God through Jesus or when one is baptized as an adult or when one dies?
 Is this spiritual change a prepaid one way ticket to heaven or an opportunity for power and control in your present life, or is it a sober and humbling opportunity to sacrifice all that you have and all that you are?

 We all would like to think that we are special in some way before God.
 We want to be sure of His love for us and His guiding hand in our lives.
-For most of us, being special translates into a feeling – an emotional response that produces a sense of security.
-But is that all there is to being special?
-For the Christian at least there is much more to it.
-We know that everyone is not called to follow Jesus and we also know that according to the Bible, God does specifically call some to follow.
+But we know that everyone is not called to follow Jesus and we also know that according to the Bible, God does specifically call some to follow.
 How does this work?
 How does God get your attention and touch your heart and mind?
 What makes us want to respond to God and what might make us shy away from responding to Him?
-Is it easy to recognize when God is seeking us out and trying to touch our hearts?

 The Bible teaches us that there is a special group of individuals who will go to heaven.
 Who are in this special group?
 Find out who the group is and how we can be a part of it!